-Room and Board.
 The expenses for room and board depend on the requirements of the individual and his willingness to room at a distance from the college section.
-Two or more students taking a room or suite of rooms materially lessen the expenses.
+Two or more students taking a room or suite of rooms materially lessen the expense.
 Board depends on the demands of the individual.
 The executive office will have lists of rooms on registration day and assist students in finding desirable locations.
-Students when located in a rooming house shall not move to another home, without the consent of the Director of the Short Course.
-Any dissatisfaction with rooms should be discussed with the director.
-The total expenses will vary from \$150 to \$225 per fifteen weeks.
+The total expenses will vary from \$135 to \$225 per fifteen weeks.